rupeshbharambe24/E-Waste-Recyling-Platform/README.md

-# ♻️ SentinelX - AI-Powered E-Waste Management & Recycling System
+# ♻️ E-Wise - AI-Powered E-Waste Management & Recycling System

-SentinelX is a smart, AI-driven e-waste management and recycling platform developed for HackGenX.
+E-Wise is a smart, AI-driven e-waste management and recycling platform.
 It enables efficient identification, categorization, and processing of electronic waste using computer vision and a multilingual chatbot interface.
 The system promotes environmental sustainability by automating and simplifying the e-waste recycling process for citizens and authorities.

 ## 🚀 Features